 Problem \eqref{dsw} computes the least-cost energy ($\vp\in \mathbb{R}^{|\mathcal{G}|}$) and reserve schedule ($\vr^+, \vr^-\in \mathbb{R}^{|\mathcal{G}|}$) \eqref{dsw_obj} to satisfy the net demand forecast \eqref{dsw_c1} and dynamic reserve requirements \eqref{dsw_c2}, subject to transmission feasibility constraints \eqref{dsw_c3}-\eqref{dsw_c4} and constraints for minimum and maximum generating power \eqref{dsw_c5}-\eqref{dsw_c7}.
 Here, $(\vc^{\textrm{e}}, \vc^{+}, \vc^{-})$ represent linear costs, $(\vp^{\textrm{max}}, \vp^{\min}, \vf^{\textrm{max}})$ represent technical limits for energy and line flows, \black{$\mM \in {\mathbb{R}}^{|\mathcal{L}| \times |\mathcal{N}|}$ is the Power Transfer Distribution Factors (PTDF) matrix, and $\mA \in {\mathbb{R}}^{|\mathcal{N}| \times |\mathcal{G}|}$ is the node incidence matrix that maps generators to nodes.}

-\paragraph{RT Problem} Given fixed first-stage decisions $\dot{\vx}=(\dot\vp, \dot\vr^{+}, \dot\vr^{-})$ and a realized net demand forecast error $\vxi_0$, the RT (or second-stage) redispatch problem that computes recourse actions $\vp^{\textrm{rec}}\in{\mathbb{R}}^{|\mathcal{G}|}$ is given by
+\paragraph{RT problem} Given fixed first-stage decisions $\dot{\vx}=(\dot\vp, \dot\vr^{+}, \dot\vr^{-})$ and a realized net demand forecast error $\vxi_0$, the RT (or second-stage) redispatch problem that computes recourse actions $\vp^{\textrm{rec}}\in{\mathbb{R}}^{|\mathcal{G}|}$ is given by

 \black{where $\dot\vf^{e}=\mM(\mA\dot\vp - \hat\vd)$ is shorthand for the DA scheduled energy flow.
 Note that the available transmission capacity for recourse actions is $\vf^{\max} - \dot\vf^{e}$ and $\vf^{\max} + \dot\vf^{e}$.} Constraint \eqref{rt_c1} ensures the RT balance of supply and demand.
-Constraints \eqref{rt_c2}-\eqref{rt_c3} and \eqref{rt_c4}-\eqref{rt_c5} ensure that recourse actions are within the generation reserved in DA and \black{available transmission capacity}, respectively. \black{If the reserves are insufficient, e.g., RT schedules exceed capacities reserved in DA or cannot be delivered due to grid congestion, } then the slack variables $\vg^-, \vg^+ \in \mathbb{R}^{|\mathcal{G}|}$ and $\vell^-, \vell^+ \in \mathbb{R}^{|\mathcal{L}|}$ become positive \cite{wang2020market}.
+Constraints \eqref{rt_c2}-\eqref{rt_c3} and \eqref{rt_c4}-\eqref{rt_c5} ensure that recourse actions are within the available transmission capacity and generation reserved in DA, respectively. \black{If the reserves are insufficient, e.g., RT schedules exceed capacities reserved in DA or cannot be delivered due to grid congestion, } then the slack variables $\vg^-, \vg^+ \in \mathbb{R}^{|\mathcal{G}|}$ and $\vell^-, \vell^+ \in \mathbb{R}^{|\mathcal{L}|}$ become positive \cite{wang2020market}.
 The objective function \eqref{rt_obj} imposes a large penalty $\vc^{\textrm{viol}}$ on non-zero slack values.